 Implementation of the WRES is a requirement on both NHS commissioners and NHS provider partner organisations.
 In light of the inclusion of WRES in the NHS standard contract and in the CCG Assurance Framework, NHS organisations should use the latest WRES Reporting Template to respond to the WRES metrics.

 Previous reporting is shown below.
-North Staffordshire CCG and Stoke-on-Trent CCGs report jointly on the WRES to NHS England, due to overall small workforce figures.
+North Staffordshire CCG and Stoke-on-Trent CCGs report jointly on the WRES to NHS England, due to overall small workforce figures and compliance with the Data Protection Act.
+Neighbouring or similar (comparator) CCGs may wish to submit a jointly co-ordinated WRES report and action plan; this can counter any potential risk of smaller workforce numbers.

 WRES Reporting Template 2017